 English Grammar, Punctuation and Spelling

 All teachers have high expectations for the presentation of work in all areas of the curriculum.
-Handwriting plays an important part of basic skills sessions; to teach letter formation and joins.
 When children have reached a good standard of handwriting in all areas of their work, they receive a pen from their teacher.

 For further information on the Letterjoin scheme please visit the Letter-join website